Why paramnormal ?¶

 distribution.
 A lot lof scientific programmers know what that would

 mean.
-But mean
+But mean and standard_deviation, loc and scale or

-would have been better choices.
+mu and sigma would have been better choices.

 Still, generating random numbers is pretty straight-forward: